lgastako/llm-commit/README.md

  1 file changed, 22 insertions(+), 7 deletions(-)
 ```

-It will use your [default model](https://llm.datasette.io/en/stable/setup.html#setting-a-custom-default-model) to generate the corresponding commit message.
+It will use your [default model](https://llm.datasette.io/en/stable/setup.html#setting-a-custom-default-model) to generate the corresponding commit message but you can override that with the `--model` (`-m`) flag.

 ### Staged Changes